 Field-hunting tip

-Look in alkaline igneous intrusions country — that is the host setting where micheelsenite typically forms.
+Look in alkaline igneous intrusions country, the host setting where micheelsenite typically forms.
 If you start seeing apatite, quartz, albite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, radiating clusters habit, so train your eye for that shape before scanning the outcrop.